bormaxi8080/osint-timeline/DRAFT.md

 Blockchain OSINT.
 A collection of tools and resources useful for OSINT investigations in the cryptocurrency: https://github.com/codeluu/blockchain-osint

+Fakjs is a fast, lightweight, and extensible tool written in Go, designed to extract potentially sensitive information from publicly accessible JavaScript files.
+It plays a crucial role in reconnaissance during security assessments, allowing you to discover information that might aid in understanding the inner workings of a web application or reveal unintended data exposures: https://github.com/thd3r/fakjs

 Domain Scanner.
 A powerful and flexible domain name availability checker written in Go.
 This tool helps you find available domain names based on various patterns and filters: https://github.com/xuemian168/domain-scanner

 DDos Ripper a Distributable Denied-of-Service (DDOS) attack server that cuts off targets or surrounding infrastructure in a flood of Internet traffic: https://github.com/palahsu/DDoS-Ripper